Google Ads Keyword Match Types Explained 2023

-There is a lot you need to know about Google Ads Keyword Match types when you get started as an advertiser.
-There are 3 different match types available when you target keywords in your search campaigns – broad match, phrase match, and exact match.
-They all can be used differently depending on your goals and we will cover them extensively in this article.
+When you target keywords in your search campaigns, there are three different match types available: broad match, phrase match, and exact match.
+Each can be used differently depending on your goals, and we will cover them extensively in this article.

 You can start by watching our video below or directly on YouTube.